Startup Valuations in 2024

 This is a really hard round to raise right now.
 Several Kruze clients have been successful, but at valuations that were much lower than the founders had originally envisioned based off of what they raised their A’s at in 2021 or 2022.
 And the metrics that Carta sees are right in line with the ones we see our clients hitting for the Series B. Of course, some top tier AI startups are raising at much higher valuations.

-The drop in volume seems counter-intuitive with the uptick in the prices paid in 2023 slowly increasing quarter over quarter.
-The rational that we see happening is that the companies getting funded are quite good, and that multi-stage funds are deploying less price-sensitive capital into seed rounds.
+At first, the drop in volume seems counter-intuitive with the uptick in the prices paid.
+The rationale that we see happening is that the companies getting funded are quite good, and that multi-stage funds are deploying less price-sensitive capital into seed rounds.
 Again, quality companies are getting good valuations (if their founders are good at fundraising/connected), but many companies are failing to raise.

 Unlike their Series A and Series B counterparts, seed valuations have not dropped as much during 2023, and are not popping in the same way leading into 2024.
 And the valuation changes at the seed round lagged the later stage changes, which we partially attribute to the bullwhip effect we mentioned earlier.